EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

     There may be more than one entry as this displays all the jobs in the current namespace, starting with their name, number of completions against required completions, duration and age.

-1. Inspect your job further using the command `kubectl -n <project-gpu-service-namespace> describe job jobtest-b92qg`, updating the job name with your five character code.
+1. Inspect your job further using the command `kubectl -n <project-namespace> describe job jobtest-b92qg`, updating the job name with your five character code.
 1. This will output something like:

     ```bash